markusprojects/flying-wing-uav/README.md

 This project documents the end-to-end engineering of a custom flying wing UAV: from aerodynamic concept selection, through CAD modeling and CFD validation, to manufacturing and flight testing.
 The goal was to design an efficient, payload-capable airframe while learning the full UAV development pipeline.

-**Why a flying wing?** Compared to conventional configurations, flying wings offer a higher lift-to-drag ratio for a given wingspan because the entire airframe contributes to lift — there is no tail or fuselage that only adds drag.
+**Why a flying wing?** Compared to conventional configurations, flying wings offer a higher lift-to-drag ratio for a given wingspan because the entire airframe contributes to lift, there is no tail or fuselage that only adds drag.
 This makes them ideal for endurance and payload missions.

 ## Specifications